zx80/cachetools-utils/docs/REFERENCE.md

 The point of this class is to bring security to cached data on distributed systems such as Redis.
 There is no much point to encrypting in-memory caches.

-When used with `cached`, the key is expected to be simple bytes for encryption, thus you must provide an appropriate `key` function for this purpose.
+When used with `cached`, the key is expected to be simple bytes for encryption.
-Possibly consider `json_key` and `StringCache` to trigger tuple to string and string to bytes conversions.
+Consider `ToBytesCache` to trigger byte conversions.

-## StringCache
+## ToBytesCache

-Map key and value strings to bytes.
+Map keys and values to bytes.

 ## MemCached